-MFWP StreamNet staff responded to all data and map requests coming from internal staff, partners and the public.
-Many external data requesters are being referred to the FishMT web query system or the MFWP Open Data site to meet their needs.
+MFWP StreamNet staff responded to all data and map requests coming from internal staff, partners, and the public.
+Many external data requesters are referred to the FishMT web query system or the MFWP Maps & GIS Resources site to meet their needs.
 Internal requests consist of data queries and map requests that internal staff cannot complete themselves.
-MFWP GIS staff received approximately 40 fisheries related map or data requests during the calendar year and all requests were fully satisfied.
+In 2024 MFWP GIS staff received 17 fisheries related map or data requests during the calendar year and all requests were fully satisfied.

-During 2022, ODFW staff participated in and contributed to the CAP DES Development Team (DDT), Hatchery Coordinated Assessments Exchange (HCAX) Development Team, PNAMP Fish Monitoring Work Group (FMWG), and the StreamNet Technical and Steering Committee meetings, along with state and other regional discussions, workshops and planning efforts related to trend data development and CAX data flow.
-Staff also participated in the ODFW East-West Fish Monitoring meeting to share methods and ideas on standardizing common monitoring efforts.
+During 2024, ODFW staff participated in and contributed to the CAP DES Development Team (DDT), Hatchery Coordinated Assessments Exchange (HCAX) Development Team, provided a leadership role as part of the Core Team for the PNAMP Fish Monitoring Work Group (FMWG), NPCC webinars, and the StreamNet Technical and Steering Committee meetings, along with state and other regional discussions, workshops and planning efforts related to trend data development and CAX data flow.

-Oregon StreamNet staff responded to data requests coming from internal and external partners, with GIS, data and technical support requests being the most frequent.
-Agency staff are also utilizing StreamNet funded staff as a resource for assistance with developing data standards and responding to data requests that come to them.
-The East Region StreamNet staff assisted District staff with knowledge and resources for local and historical data.
+Oregon StreamNet staff responded to data requests coming from internal and external partners and StreamNet staff and partners, with GIS, data and technical support requests being the most frequent.
+Agency staff are also utilizing StreamNet funded staff as a resource for assistance with developing data standards and responding to data requests.
+The East Region StreamNet staff assisted Fish District staff with knowledge and resources for local and historical data.
 Staff also responded to requests from StreamNet partners.

-StreamNet Staff reviewed and provided significant feedback on the test displays for SuperPopulations and Populations on the CAP Fish HLI website.
-Detailed suggestions and improvements were submitted to Regional StreamNet staff for consideration.
-ODFW staff were also involved in workshops related to a juvenile density data standard development and connecting Fish Monitoring Data (FMD) (trends) to BPA projects and Monitoring Resources Study Plans (MonitoringResources.org).
+ODFW staff continued involvement with workshops related to a juvenile density data standard development, connecting Fish Monitoring Data (FMD) (trends) to BPA projects and Monitoring Resources (MR) Study Plans (MonitoringResources.org), and workgroup standardizing terms and definition across all DES's.